Malcolm Johnston (soccer)

-Malcolm Johnston (born February 12, 2001) is a Canadian soccer player for MLS Next Pro club Portland Timbers 2.
+Malcolm Johnston (born February 12, 2001) is a Canadian soccer player who is currently a free agent.

 Early life

 Johnston played youth soccer with Vaughan Azzurri.
 He also played hockey in his youth, but chose to pursue a soccer career instead.

 College career

 In March 2019, he committed to attend the University of Maryland, College Park and play for the men's soccer team, beginning in the fall.
 On August 30, 2019, he scored the game-winning goal in his collegiate debut, just four minutes after entering the match as a substitute, in a 1-0 victory over the South Florida Bulls.
 He played a major role in his first season and was named to the Big Ten Conference All-Freshman Team at the end of the season.
 During his sophomore and junior seasons, he earned Fall Academic All-Big Ten Accolades.
 During his senior season, he was named the Big Ten Co-Offensive Player of the Week in September 2022.
 At the end of the season, he was named to the All-Big Ten First Team, the All-North Region Second Team, the Academic All-Big Ten Team, the 2022 Big Ten All-Tournament Team, and was invited to participate in the MLS College Showcase.
 He was also awarded the Terrapins 'goal of the season' with a bicycle kick against the Rutgers Scarlet Knights.
 He also served as team captain during his junior and senior seasons and finished his college career with 14 goals and 13 assists.
 He also served as the team's primary penalty kick taker in 2022.